kkschick/common-clarity/README.md

 #####Database

-1) To run the Postgres server, download and run [postgres.app](http://postgresapp.com/), and follow the instructions to set up Postgres on your machine—-[instructions for Mac](http://postgresapp.com/documentation/cli-tools.html).
+1) To run the Postgres server, download and run [postgres.app](http://postgresapp.com/), and follow the instructions to set up Postgres on your machine—[instructions for Mac](http://postgresapp.com/documentation/cli-tools.html).

 2) Create the database in PostgreSQL: